jeremiah/ACME-SlurpLog/README.md

 Copyright (C) 2012 Jeremiah C. Foster

-This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

-See http://dev.perl.org/licenses/ for more information.